SDU-eScience/UCloud/backend/file-orchestrator-service/README.md

 ---
 `id`: A unique identifier referencing the `Resource`

-This ID is assigned by UCloud and is globally unique across all providers.
+The ID is unique across a provider for a single resource type.

 ---
 `specification`: No documentation